egehurturk/Banzai/README.md

 ### Prerequisites

 [Apache Maven](https://github.com/apache/maven) should be installed on your system and the `JAVA_HOME` environment variable should point to JDK home.
-Look at [this](https://maven.apache.org/install.html) to install maven
+Look at [this](https://maven.apache.org/install.html) to install maven.
+You can ignore this if you want to use Banzai on Docker.

 ### Installation
+For more detailed instructions, see [Installation](https://github.com/egehurturk/Banzai/blob/main/docs/Installation.md)

 1. Clone the repo
    ```sh